magento/devdocs/guides/v2.0/howdoi/howdoi_bios.md

 github_link: howdoi/howdoi_bios.md
 ---

-Thank so much to the following community members, partners, and Magento fans who have directly contributed substantial content to the DevDocs site.
+Thanks so much to the following community members, partners, and Magento fans who have directly contributed substantial content to the DevDocs site.

+**SAMPLE DATA IN TABLE FOR NOW.**

 | Contributor name and image |  Bio and Magento Creds |
 |---|---|